Assisted Sales: What are They and Do They Work? 2023

 Assisted Sales Meaning

-The seller can often receive up to - or even beyond - market value for their property using this method, and will not usually have to wait for the completion of a chain or for buyers to express interest.
+With an assisted home sale, the seller can often receive up to - or even beyond - market value for their property, and will not usually have to wait for the completion of a chain or for buyers to express interest.

 The precise method used is likely to depend on the requirements and preferences of the homeowner.
 The main options are:

 We’ll explore each of these terms in further detail later on in this guide.
-First, however, we’ll look into the reasons why a homeowner might choose to go down the route of Assisted Sales.
+First, however, we’ll look into the reasons why a homeowner might choose to go down the route of assisted home sales.

 Get Your Free Offer Now